 Does Edge Secure Network collect my data?

 All privacy features involve data handling considerations.
 Edge Secure Network routes traffic through Edge’s and Cloudflare’s infrastructure, and data handling policies are described in Edge’s and Cloudflare’s terms and privacy notices.
 If you’re seeking zero-logs assurance, a full VPN provider with a transparent no-logs policy and independent audits may be a stronger fit.
+Instead of a site-to-site peer, configure a remote-access profile 2026

 Can Edge Secure Network protect devices beyond Edge, like my phone’s other apps?

 No. Edge Secure Network is browser-level and affects Edge traffic.
 Other apps on the device aren’t automatically protected by this feature.
-Vpn microsoft edge extension

 How does Edge Secure Network compare to NordVPN?